A Communiqué · May 2, 2026 · Naperville & Batavia, IL

 The Comedy Vault requires a valid government ID.
 What counts?

 A driver's license, passport, or state ID.
 A library card does not count.
 A very convincing argument probably does not count.
+Bribery?
+It's a free country.

 What are the job duties of a groomsperson?